My arm hurts.

 The company’s largest client is Imperial Tobacco’s Altadis U.S.A.—or more specifically the Tabacalera de García factory in La Romana—a factory that just released a cigar called Henry Clay Stalk Cut.

-After finishing in the barns, Maruschke spoke for another 20 minutes and we boarded the busses to head to the company’s processing center in Moca.
+After finishing in the barns, Maruschke spoke for another 20 minutes and we boarded the buses to head to the company’s processing center in Moca.

 As we arrived and navigated around the facility to find our place for lunch, I was taken back by just how large it is.
 Maruschke told me that they will process around 4 million pounds of tobacco this year at the 25,000-square-foot facility, all of it grown by the family or under its supervision.